Learn Japanese

 In Japan, the indirectness of language reflects the culture’s value on harmony and non-confrontation.
 When you use phrases like “sumimasen” or “shitsurei shimasu,” you’re not just saying “excuse me”; you’re also indicating your awareness of others’ comfort and your intent to maintain harmony.
 This level of politeness is deeply ingrained in Japanese communication and is appreciated in both professional and personal settings.

-1. Read the Room: Understanding the level of formality required in any given situation can help you choose the right phrase.
+1. Read the room: Understanding the level of formality required in any given situation can help you choose the right phrase.
 Use “sumimasen” in most situations, but consider “shitsurei shimasu” in very formal settings.

-2. Listen and Learn: Pay attention to how native speakers use these phrases.
+2. Listen and learn: Pay attention to how native speakers use these phrases.
 Observing real-life examples can provide deeper insights into their appropriate usage.

 3. Practice: Regular practice with native speakers or through language learning platforms can help solidify your understanding and usage of these expressions.
 Try role-playing different scenarios where you might need to use “excuse me” in various ways.

-4. Stay Humble: When in doubt, err on the side of being too polite.
+4. Stay humble: When in doubt, err on the side of being too polite.
 It’s usually better to be overly formal than too casual, especially in a new or unfamiliar social setting.

 As you become more comfortable with basic expressions for “excuse me,” begin to expand your vocabulary to include other polite phrases and terms.
 This will not only improve your proficiency in the language but also enhance your ability to express yourself more naturally and accurately.